Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Bo-Mar Hall Antiques & Collectibles / Wells, Maine a thrift shopping guide

 If you’re hunting for unique vintage finds in Wells, Maine, Breakaway Designs & Antiques is a must-visit.
-This charming vintage shop is known for its creative styling and beautifully curated displays, thanks to the owner’s impeccable eye for design.
+This charming antique store is known for its creative styling and beautifully curated displays, thanks to the owner’s impeccable eye for design.
 It’s a go-to spot when I’m looking for fresh inspiration and one-of-a-kind pieces with personality.

 The overall aesthetic is creative and current, with goods that blend old-world charm and modern design sensibility.
 If you love trendy vintage home furnishings with a story behind them, this market delivers a mix you won’t want to miss.
 Get Directions